elcodi/elcodi/src/Elcodi/Bundle/CurrencyBundle/README.md

-Elcodi Currency Bundle for Symfony2
+Elcodi Currency Bundle for Symfony
 ===================================

 # Table of contents